JANUARY 22, 2022

 Tickets may be purchased at the door on the day of the event.
 The doors will open 30 minutes before the competition begins.
 Food and drinks will be available for purchase throughout the event.
 We are not responsible for the type, price, quality of the food, if the vendors run out of food, or how many stands are open.

-4.Performance Fee, Payment, Entry Deadlines, Wristbands and Non Performing Students
+4.Performance Fee, Payment, Entry Deadlines, Wristbands and Non Performing Student

 Entry Fee for Teams and Individuals:

-King of the Bleachers: Second Event $35 per participant.
-Third Event: $ per participant.
+King of the Bleachers (there is an individual crossover fee after the first team event performance): Second Event $35 per participant.
+Third Event: $25 per participant

 Solos and Individuals: